 Burnout is a very real phenomenon, the adverse effects of which have become increasingly evident in recent years.

-It is characterized as a state of extreme physical, emotional and mental exhaustion caused by chronic stress over a prolonged period of time.
+It is characterised as a state of extreme physical, emotional and mental exhaustion caused by chronic stress over a prolonged period of time.
 This can be caused by continuously overworking yourself, or even simply not feeling valued for the hard work you do.

 If you are: